 Give your daily dog walk a purpose.
 Every step you take and every pound you raise with your faithful companion will help to ensure that no one has to face dementia alone.

 You can complete the March Dog Walking Challenge at your own pace and in your own way, and getting started is easy!

 - Join our March Dog Walking Challenge Facebook Group

-Request your free Dementia UK t-shirt and dog bandana (you can do this in the Facebook Group)
+- Request your FREE Dementia UK t-shirt and PAW-some dog bandana

-Set up your Facebook fundraiser or JustGiving page and spread the word about your brilliant challenge
+- Set up your Facebook fundraiser or JustGiving page

-Once you’ve completed the challenge, we’ll send you a virtual medal and certificate to thank you for all your hard work and wonderful support.
+Once you’ve completed the challenge, we’ll send you a virtual medal and certificate to thank you for your hard work and dedication.